 PwC response

-ASC 360.
-If the parent entity concludes at the time of deconsolidation that the former subsidiary does not qualify for discontinued operations, the subsequent disposition of a cost method investment would not be eligible for discontinued operations treatment.
+When a nonbankrupt parent deconsolidates a bankrupt subsidiary, the parent should consider whether the historical operating results of that subsidiary should be reported as discontinued operations following the criteria in ASC 205 and ASC 360.
+If the parent concludes at the time of deconsolidation that the former subsidiary does not qualify for discontinued operations, the subsequent disposition of an investment accounted for in accordance with ASC 321-10-35-2 would not be eligible for discontinued operations treatment.

 Question BLG 3-10